Updated Thursday 6 January 2022

-We are working hard to ensure we manage any impact that COVID-19 (Coronavirus) might have on Study Abroad students who will be joining us in September 2020.
-We will regularly update this page as more information becomes available, so please check back regularly.
+We will update this page as more information becomes available, so please check back regularly.

 If you have any immediate concerns or need assistance, please contact us at email@example.com

 From 6 March 2022, all COVID-19 travel restrictions are removed.
 You no longer need to complete a passenger locator form.
 You also no longer need proof of vaccination or recovery, or a COVID-19 test.

 You should follow public health advice if you develop symptoms of COVID-19 or if you are a close contact of a confirmed case of COVID-19.